iamajraj/basic-rat-python/README.md

   python client.py
 ```

-Now enter any (terminal) comand from the server and you will get the output response of the given command back from the client
+Now enter any (terminal) command from the server and you will get the output response of the given command back from the client
 ## Author

 - [@iamajraj](https://www.github.com/iamajraj)